 For what good it does, Subchapter 5, Article 9 of the city's Housing Maintenance Code proscribes illegal SRO conversions.
 And the city's Rent Guidelines Board and the Housing Preservation and Development Code Enforcement Division, with two borough offices in Brooklyn, both seem to have some code enforcement role.
 Problem is, there doesn't seem to be any interface between code enforcement and the public.

 The article from the Brooklyn Paper.

-Long-term tenants at the Prince and the proprietor of the bottle club next door happy-talked Brooklyn Daily reporter Will Bredderman.
+Long-term tenants at the Prince and the proprietor of the bottle club next door were predictably guarded in interviews with Brooklyn Daily reporter Will Bredderman.